for currently active branch of Cataclysm, see Cataclysm: Dark Days Ahead

 |Official site of Cataclysm|

-Cataclysm is a zombie apocalypse roguelike in active and rapid development.
+Cataclysm is a zombie apocalypse roguelike.
 It can be downloaded for Windows and Linux.
 Source is available via the git repository at https://github.com/Whales/Cataclysm.
 A forum for the game exists at http://whalesdev.com/forums/index.php; you can find news about the latest updates, new Windows executables, and various tips there.
 Source is updated on a near-daily basis, so be sure to update your copy regularly.

 The official wiki can be found at http://whalesdev.com/wiki/index.php?title=Main_Page